AdaCore/gnatstudio/docs/users_guide/debugging.rst

 properties or via the :guilabel:`Debug` build mode (see :ref:`The_Build_Mode` for more details).

-Create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this creates a new debugger each time.
+Create multiple debuggers by using the :menuselection:`Debug --> Initialize` (or the corrsponding toolbar button) menu several times: this creates a new debugger each time.
 All debugger-related actions (e.g. stepping, running) are performed in the current debugger, represented by the current debugger console.
 To switch to a different debugger, select its corresponding console.
 Setting breakpoints, though, will be done for all debuggers, to help debug when you work on multiple executables that share code.

 After the debugger has been initialized, you have access several new views: the debugger console (in a new page, after the :guilabel:`Messages` window), the